Electrical Engineering

 Upper-Division Courses

-Introduction to the physical basis and mathematical models of electrical components and circuits.
+101. Introduction to Electronic Circuits.
+F,WIntroduction to the physical basis and mathematical models of electrical components and circuits.
 Topics include circuit theorems (Thevenin and Norton Equivalents, Superposition), constant and sinusoidal inputs, natural and forced response of linear circuits.
 Introduction to circuit/network design, maximum power transfer, analog filters, and circuit analysis using Matlab.
 Topics in elementary electronics including amplifiers and feedback.
 Prerequisite(s): Physics 5C/N or 6C/N, and Mathematics 24 or previous or concurrent enrollment in Applied Mathematics and Statistics 20 or 20A.
 Concurrent enrollment in course 101L is required.
 S. Kang, S. Petersen, S. Abrahamsson, S. Shin, M. Rolandi, J. Kubby

 101L.
 Introduction to Electronic Circuits Laboratory (2 credits).
 F,W